-As described under "Discussion Regarding Summary Compensation Table and Grants of Plan-Based Awards Table," in contemplation of our initial public offering, on August 9, 2011, we entered into employment agreements with Messrs.
+As described under "Termination of Employment Arrangements-Employment Agreements," in contemplation of our initial public offering, on August 9, 2011, we entered into employment agreements with Messrs.
 Foran, Hairford and Lancaster.
-In addition, on March 13, 2014, we entered into an employment agreement with Mr. Adams, and effective February 19, 2016, we entered into an employment agreement with Mr. Goodwin.
+In addition, in March 2014, we entered into an employment agreement with Mr. Adams, and effective February 2016, we entered into an employment agreement with Mr. Goodwin.
 The principal difference in Mr. Adams' and Mr. Goodwin's employment agreements as compared to the employment agreement of Messrs.
 Foran, Hairford and Lancaster is that Mr. Adams' and Mr. Goodwin's agreements do not include a "modified single trigger" that would have allowed them to receive a "change in control" payment if they terminated their agreements without "good reason" within 30 days prior to or 12 months after a change in control.
 Pursuant to the terms of the employment agreements, we may be required to make certain payments to one or more of our Named Executive Officers upon the occurrence of certain events resulting in such Named Executive Officer's termination.
 The employment agreements do not provide for gross-ups for excise taxes on severance or other payments in connection with a change in control.
-For a detailed description of the events that may trigger such payments, see "- Compensation Discussion and Analysis - Termination of Employment Arrangements - Employment Agreements."
+For a detailed description of the events that may trigger such payments, see "-Compensation Discussion and Analysis-Termination of Employment Arrangements."